wp-insider/simple-membership/simple-membership/readme.txt

 = TODO - 3.1.9 =
 - Added trailingslashit() to the after logout redirect URL.
 - Created a new extension to show member info. [usage documentation](https://simple-membership-plugin.com/simple-membership-addon-show-member-info/)
+- A new cookie is dropped when a member logs into the site.
+It can be used for caching plugin compatibility.

 = 3.1.8 =
 - Improved the members and payments menu rendering for smaller screen devices.